obaraelijah/authors-haven-api/README.md

     ```bash
     docker compose -f local.yml up --build -d --remove-orphans
     ```
-4. Access the API at http://localhost:8080.
+4. Access the API locally at http://localhost:8080.

 ## Usage
 After setting up the project locally, you can interact with the API using tools like curl, httpie, or API clients like Postman.
 Refer to the API documentation for available endpoints, request formats, and responses.
 ## License

 This project is licensed under the MIT License.